 - Sudden infant death syndrome

 Certain medications help reduce the effects of opioid abuse by pregnant women.
 With the use of these medications, although the baby still suffers from some withdrawal symptoms, the outcome is considerably improved.
-Therefore, it is important to begin addiction treatment during the pregnancy.
+Therefore, it is important to begin addiction treatment during pregnancy.

 Operation PAR (parental awareness and responsibility) is an alcohol and drug treatment agency that offers comprehensive services for pregnant drug abusers, including maternal health, detoxification, counseling, and social support.

-Rehab for Women with Children
+2 Best Rehab Centers for Women with Children

-New mothers who use alcohol or illicit drugs put the health of their baby at risk.
-Certain substances, such as nicotine, alcohol, marijuana, and some medications, are secreted into the breast milk.
+New mothers who use alcohol or illicit drugs put the health of their babies at risk.
+Certain substances, such as nicotine, alcohol, marijuana, and some medications, are secreted into breast milk.
 Unfortunately, not much is known about the effects of drug exposure through breastfeeding.
 Scientists do know that tobacco use during pregnancy increases the risk of premature birth, birth defects, miscarriage, and sudden infant death syndrome.
 Drugs have a damaging effect on the developing brain’s ability to learn.
 Drug-exposed babies and children are, therefore, at considerable risk of mental disability.